ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/02-self-balancing-trees.md

 <!-- OPENDSA: START -->

+![
-![An attempt to re-balance a BST after insertion can be expensive. (a) A BST with six nodes in the shape of a complete binary tree. (b) A node with value 1 is inserted into the BST of (a).
-To maintain both the complete binary tree shape and the BST property, a major reorganisation of the tree is required.
+    An attempt to re-balance a BST after insertion can be expensive.
+    To the left is a BST with six nodes in the shape of a complete binary tree.
+    We insert the value A and get an left-unbalanced tree.
+    If we want to keep the tree as balanced as possible, we need to do a major reorganisation, which is very costly.
+    Note that all nodes have moved around in the final tree to the right.
-](images/BSTBal.png){width=60% #fig:rebalanceBST}
+](images/SearchTrees-BST-PerfectRebalance.svg){width=100% #fig:rebalanceBST}

 <!-- OPENDSA: END -->